ansible/ansible-runner/docs/intro.rst

 The **rc** file contains the actual return code from the **Ansible** process.

-The **status** file contains one of two statuses suitable for displaying
+The **status** file contains one of two statuses suitable for displaying:

 * success: The **Ansible** process finished successfully
 * failed: The **Ansible** process failed

-The **stdout** file contains the actual stdout as it appears at that moment
+The **stdout** file contains the actual stdout as it appears at that moment.

 .. _artifactevents: